IsraaMohamedGaber/supervised-Ml-Project-Hand-Gesture-Classification/README.md

 - 🧠 Machine learning classification using **Random Forest, SVM, and KNN**
 - 🎯 Normalization of hand landmarks for accurate prediction
 - ✅ Pre-trained model for quick usage

+## 🔍 How It Works
+- MediaPipe Hands detects 21 hand landmarks from a live webcam feed.
+-The landmarks are normalized (relative to the wrist position).
+-The trained machine learning model predicts the gesture based on these landmarks.
+-The predicted gesture is displayed on the webcam feed.